PhD Applications are now closed as of 1700 hrs GMT 9 December 2022

 PhD commencement date

-For April 2023 commencement the above University application and registration dates will differ.
+For April 2024 commencement the above University application and registration timelines will differ.

 Shortlisting